pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 # Teamwork

 If working remotely, create a virtual team room where everyone is at the same time.
-Mic active most of the t
+Mic active most of the time.
+Create the illusion of a shared office.

+Work at least 6 hours in the same room.

+Get together at least one week per quarter.

+Estimates based on an end date is a lie.
+Even if you _need_ to make a deadline, it just encourages lying about the estimate to ensure you meet the deadline.

+When estimating, add a fudge factor.
+Something you multiply your estimates by to account for all the things you forget to account for.
+This might seem odd, but indeed it's often quite accurate.
+If something is very